-To manage your cost of use of the Google Maps Platform APIs, set daily quota limits on all requests to any billable API.
+To manage your cost of use of the Geolocation API or to meet the demands of your production traffic, set daily quota limits on all requests to any API.
 Daily quotas are reset at midnight Pacific time.

 To view or change quota limits for the Geolocation API:

 - In the Cloud Console, open the Google Maps Platform Quotas page.

 - Click the APIs drop-down and select the Geolocation API.

 - To view the quota limits, scroll down to the Requests

 A table lists the quota names and limits.